noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Threads are less resilient than processes.
 Certain errors like segmentation faults can destroy the entire process and all threads inside.

-Thread-based workers have much faster startup time than process-based workers.
-This isn't an issue for most long-running Rails servers, but can be important in some cases.

 ### Hybrid Concurrency

 Puma allows forking multiple processes, each of which uses multiple threads.
 This provides a compromise between process-based and thread-based concurrency.
 Using multiple threads per process helps memory usage.
 Multiple processes permit running more Ruby code at the same time since there is one GVL per process.